 - Givens, assumptions, opportunities, and constraints: List everything that is known about the project as well as the unknown and things that need to be considered and questioned further.

-- Aspirations, goals, and visions: Describe the more intangible desires for the project, including what the client or end-users will want to experience and obtain from the final project.
+- Aspirations, goals, and visions: Describe the more intangible desires, including what the client or end-users will want to experience and obtain from the final product.

-- Schedule and milestones: Include the overall time allowed for the project and any major stages or phases, as well as key targets or goals that should be achieved during the project process.
+- Schedule and milestones: Include the overall time allowed and any major stages or phases, as well as key targets or goals that should be achieved during the process.

-- Project budget: Specify the amount of money available for the overall project, including the construction allowance, consultant and design fees, and other costs such as reports, town planning fees, and utilities fees.
+- Project budget: Specify the amount of money available, including the construction allowance, consultant and design fees, and other costs such as reports, town planning fees, and utilities fees.

 Here is an example of an architectural design brief: